santiagvalencia/ddpg_helicopter/README.md

 Other files in the repository include a sample training run in `training_run.py`, sensitivity analyses in scripts ending with `_sensitivity.py`, and a Jupyter notebook with a comparison of the different agents developed.

 # Requirements
-The code shown here was run in an environment with Python 3.9.
+The code shown here was run in an environment with Python 3.9 and TensorFlow 2.9.
 The full requirements are shown in the attached `requirements.txt`.